Understanding alerts in Log Analytics

 The differences between alert rule types are as follows.

-- Number of results alert rule will always create a single alert while Metric measurement alert rule creates an alert for each object that exceeds the threshold.
+- Number of results alert rule always create a single alert while Metric measurement alert rule creates an alert for each object that exceeds the threshold.

 - Number of results alert rules create an alert when the threshold is exceeded a single time.
 Metric measurement alert rules can create an alert when the threshold is exceeded a certain number of times over a particular time interval.